Two common categories of social engineering:

-- Human-Based: This is achieved by the face-to-face interaction between the attacker and the victim.
+- Human-Based: The face-to-face interaction between the attacker and the victim achieves it.
 An example of such type is calling the help desk of a bank to get the account details of an account holder.

 - Computer-based (also known as phishing): It refers to attacks achieved using computer software that attempts to retrieve information.
 For example, an attacker sends an email to the victim asking him/her to change the password for security purposes.
 The mail would contain a link to a cloned Facebook login page.
-The victim would unknowingly enter his/her genuine credentials while the cloned page retrieves it and get exposed to the attacker.
+The victim unknowingly enters his/her genuine credentials while the cloned page retrieves it and exposes to the attacker.

-To look for more information about social engineering, refer What Do You Know About Social Engineering?
+To look for more information about social engineering, refer to What Do You Know About Social Engineering?

 Human-based Social Engineering

 Not all social engineering attacks are done through technical means.
 There are means through which the social engineer can perform attacks by gaining information through communications, impersonation, and dumpster diving.
 Such attacks are known to be human-based social engineering.

 Some of the techniques used for human-based social engineering are:

 In this type of attack, the hacker pretends to be the employee of the target organization.
 Or a valid user on a system.
 The intention of such a technique is to gain physical access to the information systems of the target organization.

 For example, the attacker would pretend to be a sweeper.
 The sweeper would have the access to all the rooms or cubicles of the organization to clean.